School of Education

 Overview: Secondary Education (English, Mathematics, Science, Social Studies)

-Instead of the current undergraduate program, students who have completed a bachelor’s degree with a relevant major in their teaching area will apply to the full-time professional graduate program.
 Beginning in summer 2015, the program will run one full academic year and two summers.
 Students will begin one summer, complete two additional academic-year semesters of classroom and field work, and finish in the following summer.
-(See the course schedule.)
+Applicants must have completed a bachelor’s degree by May to be eligible to start the master’s program in the summer.